flamencist/ldap4net/README.md

 Port of OpenLdap Client library (https://www.openldap.org/software/man.cgi?query=ldap) to DotNet Core

+You must ensure you have the latest OpenLDAP client libraries installed from http://www.openldap.org

 It works with any LDAP protocol compatible directory server (including Microsoft Active Directory).